h4rvey-g/Notes-blog/docs/USMLE/Biochemistry/Cystic fibrosis.md

 ---
 # Pathophysiology
-- Mutated CFTR gene → misfolded protein → retention for degradation of the defective protein in the rough endoplasmic reticulum (rER) → absence of ATP-gated chloride channel on the cell surface of epithelial cells throughout the body (e.g., intestinal and respiratory epithelia, sweat glands, exocrine pancreas, exocrine glands of reproductive organs)
+- Mutated CFTR gene → misfolded protein → retention for degradation of the defective protein in the rough endoplasmic reticulum (rER) → <span style="background:rgba(240, 200, 0, 0.2)">absence of ATP-gated chloride channel on the cell surface</span> of epithelial cells throughout the body (e.g., intestinal and respiratory epithelia, sweat glands, exocrine pancreas, exocrine glands of reproductive organs)
 - In sweat glands
 	- Defective ATP-gated chloride channel →<span style="background:rgba(240, 200, 0, 0.2)"> inability to reabsorb Cl- from the lumen of the sweat glands → reduced reabsorption of Na<sup>+</sup> and H<sup>2</sup>O → excessive loss of salt and elevated levels of NaCl in sweat</span>
 - In all other exocrine glands (e.g., in the GI tract or lungs)